Winner of the Surrogacy Professional of the Year Award

 What is a Will?

-In the event of your death, a Will sets out who you choose to receive your money and property.
-A Will is crucial to protect you and your family from any disputes and to secure that your inheritance passes in accordance with your wishes to your chosen people.
-This can sometimes ensure that assets pass through the bloodline to children or grandchildren in the most tax efficient way.
-This can save much time and expense during an already difficult period.
+In the event of your death, you can choose through your Will who you wish to receive your money and property.
+A Will is crucial to protect you and your family from any disputes and to secure that your money passes to your preferred relatives or friends.
+You may want your assets pass to your spouse, partner, children or grandchildren in the most tax efficient way.
+A DIY Will can often cause more problems, as the correct wording may not have been included and the right signing process isn't always followed.
+It's important to get professional advice for a Will, as it's so easy to get things wrong.

 Your Will contains many important terms and should include who you:

-Contact us today for a bespoke quote for your Will and specialist advice on your personal circumstances.
+Contact us today for a bespoke fixed fee quote for your Will and specialist advice on your personal circumstances and inheritance tax issues.

 Why is a Will so important?